doitian/emacs.d/README.md

   (add-hook 'org-mode-hook 'init--org-mode)

-  (autoload 'org-footnote-action "org-footnote" nil t)
+  (autoload 'org-footnote-action "org-footnote" nil t) (autoload 'org-mac-grab-link "org-mac-link"
+    "Prompt the user for an application to grab a link from, then go grab the link, and insert it at point" t)

-  (global-set-key (kbd "C-c l") 'org-store-link) (global-set-key (kbd "C-c L") 'org-insert-link-global) (global-set-key (kbd "C-c o") 'org-open-at-point-global) (global-set-key (kbd "C-c a") 'org-agenda)
+  (global-set-key (kbd "C-c l") 'org-store-link) (global-set-key (kbd "C-c M-l") 'org-mac-grab-link) (global-set-key (kbd "C-c L") 'org-insert-link-global) (global-set-key (kbd "C-c o") 'org-open-at-point-global) (global-set-key (kbd "C-c a") 'org-agenda)